Make-School-Courses/FEW-1.1-Web-Foundations/README.md

 ## Course Description

-This course covers the foundations of HTML, CSS, and JavaScript which are the building blocks of any website.
+This course covers the foundations of HTML, CSS and JavaScript which are the building blocks of any website.
 Students will master HTML and intermediate CSS allowing them to create a compelling website from scratch.
 JavaScript will be introduced and students will learn basic concepts and syntax needed to create interactive frontend applications.
-Understand the architecture of frontend applications, the role of each technology in creating modular applications, and professional best practices in front-end development.
+Understand the architecture of frontend applications, the role of each technology in creating modular applications, and professional best practices in frontend development.

 ## Course Specifics